Indianapolis Historic Preservation Commission: Protected Properties

 Union Station Grand Hall was the first Union Station built in America, connecting multiple states and five tracks to one station.
 The station was open from 1853 to 1970, when it stopped being utilized.
 It has since been restored and was previously turned into a market with over 100 restaurants and shops.
-It now functions as the Crowne Plaza Hotel, with a Grand Hall to be rented out for events.
+It now functions as the Indianapolis Crowne Plaza Hotel, with a Grand Hall to be rented out for events.